Seattle, Visit Sanya and Punta del Este celebrate and reveal team supporters

 The Seattle team entry in the Clipper 2019-20 Race has been christened by Clipper Race Founder and Chairman, Sir Robin Knox-Johnston at the official naming ceremony at St. Katharine Docks, London to bless the yacht ahead of the start of the round the world race which departs this tomorrow, Sunday 1 September.

-During the ceremony Ralph Morton, Executive Director, Seattle Sports Commission toasted to a safe and successful race welcoming the crew, Race Skipper, Ben Keitch and First Mate, Lyndsey Barnes, to the Seattle family.
+During the ceremony Ralph Morton, Executive Director, Seattle Sports Commission toasted to a safe and successful race welcoming the crew, Race Skipper, Ben Keitch and First Mate, Lyndsay Barnes, to the Seattle family.
 He also used this opportunity to reveal that the Hyatt Regency Seattle will be a Team Supporter of Seattle.

 Situated in the heart of downtown Seattle and within walking distance to top attractions, Hyatt Regency Seattle is designed to make connections.
 As the largest hotel in the Pacific Northwest and first LEED Gold-certified hotel in the city, the hotel features 1,260 guest rooms and suites, 103,000 square feet of meeting space and numerous gathering areas and workspaces.
 The perfect place for crew to relax and recuperate after crossing the North Pacific Ocean.